53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 Also, there are actions where icons syntaxes are rebuilt:
 - Package upgrade
 - Move from an ignored theme
-- Deleted folder 'icons_syntaxes' or all icons syntaxes files, when ST start
+- Deleted folder 'icons_syntaxes' or all icons syntaxes files, then restart ST
 ```